 Holiday Extras offers great mountain biking travel insurance for your holiday.
-We have Bronze, Silver, Gold or Platinum levels of holiday insurance to choose.
-You can get cover for either a single trip, of up to 365 days, or you can enjoy a year of unlimited travel with (given that each trip does not exceed a maximum of 45-day period for the relevant cover level).
+We have Bronze, Silver, Goldor Platinum levels of holiday insurance to choose.
+You can get cover for either a single trip, of up to 365 days, or you can enjoy a year of unlimited travel with our annual policy (given that each trip does not exceed a maximum of 45-day period for the relevant cover level).
 Our policies include:

 Still have questions?
 You can either book the policy online or call our UK-based call centre and speak directly to a member of our insurance team on 0800 316 0104.

 Mountain biking can make the wheels go round!

 There are a variety of events you can enjoy when mountain biking; these include downhill, cross-country and four cross.
 This high-energy sport can be enjoyed in a variety of venues.
 Cross-country mountain biking can be in a parkland, woodland or on forestry sites of your choice.
 The tricky terrain can include climbs, descents and all manner of technical features.

 Downhill mountain biking can be an extreme sport in itself.
 A downhill course, similar to a cross-country course, is usually created specifically for an event and can include jumps and drop-offs, but if you're heading straight downhill then bear a few things in mind.
 Travelling downhill is super fun and, thanks to gravity, can get you places quickly without too much fitness being needed to enjoy the adrenaline but with this, and all mountain biking, it's important to think about safety (and not just ensure you have the right mountain biking travel insurance cover).